 Creating images from binary data is a power and resource demanding process, which is why it is important to have a medium- to high-end video processing unit that will allow you both to comfortably surf the Internet and use social media, and to play the most recent games and watch video content in 4k resolution.

 The current generation of graphics cards features a lot of things that are crucial for smooth gameplay as well as overall computer performance.
-Usually, all is simple, the more VRAM the better; the higher clock rate, in turn, means that the GPU can perform multiple tasks at the same time better.
+Usually, in simple terms, the more VRAM the better; the higher clock rate, in turn, means that the GPU can perform multiple tasks at the same time better.

 What Features to Compare